Last updated on May 21st, 2018 at 07:41 pm

 “Not anymore,” she replied.

-As I near the end of this writing journey, I’m amazed at how all these little story tiles have come together to create a mosiac in such surprising ways.
+As I near the end of this book-writing journey, I’m amazed at how all these little story tiles have come together to create a mosaic in such surprising ways.
 So many things I could never have imagined have happened.
-Who knew that within two years I would lose not only my toxic mother, but also my darling step-mother while at work on my book.
+Who knew that within two years I would lose not only my toxic mother but also my darling step-mother while at work on my Toxic Mom Toolkit book.

 That’s why it’s important to face things, to examine tough stuff, to dream and to plant seeds of hope through personal declarations and dream projects.